Deploy Next.js to Netlify: SSR, ISR, and App Router Support

 Large builds timing out

-When to choose Netlify for Next.js
+Why Netlify works well for Next.js

 Manage Netlify on the go